Restaurants, Saloons, Hotels, and Shops

 Restaurants, Saloons & Hotels:

-Columbia House Restaurant - Currently Closed.
-Full breakfast, lunch, and dinner menus, including beer and wine.
+Columbia House Restaurant - Open daily.
+Full breakfast, lunch, and dinner menus (Thurs-Sun), including beer and wine.
 Angelo's Hall is also available for events and banquets, seats up to 150 people.

 Brown's Coffee & Sweets Saloon - Full Espresso Bar, baked goods, ice cream, great lunch specials, home of the original Columbia Soda Works Sarsaparilla Soda, hardtack, and in-house baked dog cookies.

 Columbia Cottages - Charming and Cozy - the Raney residence-3 bdrm., the Ghiorso bungalow -2 bdrm., and the Hanson house-1 bdrm.

 City Hotel & Fallon Hotel - The Columbia City Hotel and its sister, the Fallon Hotel, are authentically restored 19th Century country inns.
 All rooms are elegantly appointed with Victorian antiques, custom crafted wall coverings, and beautiful lithographs.